previsionio/prevision-quantum/docs/source/quickstart.rst

 Supervised learning problems
 ----------------------------
 In supervised learning tasks, you usually have a dataset encoded either into a numpy array or into a panda DataFrame.
-Prevision-qnn provides with a simple interface to get started with your data: building a ``DataSet``.
+Prevision-quantum-nn provides with a simple interface to get started with your data: building a ``DataSet``.

 **From a numpy array**